-Hydrogen gas is considered to be a net zero emissions fuel, as the only product of its combustion in a fuel cell is water, electricity and heat.
-Although water is a greenhouse gas it is not as big a player in climate change as CO2.
-Currently almost 95% of the hydrogen used in fuel cells comes from fossil fuel via a process known as steam reformation.
+Since reactants are constantly supplied the voltage remains constant in a fuel cell as opposed to a primary or secondary cell where the voltage drops as the battery is drained.
+Hydrogen gas is considered to be a zero emission fuel as the only product of its combustion in a fuel cell is water, electricity and heat.
+This is not entirely true, however, as almost 95% of the hydrogen used in fuel cells comes from fossil fuel via a process known as steam reformation.
 During this process high temperature steam in the presence of a Ni catalyst reacts with a fossil fuel, such as methane to produce hydrogen gas and carbon monoxide.

-$CH_4(g) + H_2O(g) \rightarrow 3H_2(g) + CO(g)$
+$$CH_4(g) + H_2O(g) \rightarrow 3H_2(g) + CO(g)$$

-The carbon monoxide is then further treated with high temperature steam in the presence of an iron or copper catalyst.
+The carbon monoxide is the further treated with high temperature steam in the presence of an iron or copper catalyst.

-$CO(g) + H_2O(g) \rightarrow CO_2(g) + H_2(g)$
+$$CO(g) + H_2O(g) \rightarrow CO_2(g) + H_2(g)$$

-Since CO2 is a product of the formation of hydrogen, hydrogen fuel cells cannot be considered a zero emissions technology.
+Since CO2 is a product of the formation of hydrogen , hydrogen fuel cells can not be considered a zero emissions technology.